beljul/user-centric-ad-id/README.md

 ## Benefits
 Users, first and foremost, are in control of their advertising experience:
-* user choice is enforced: consent is explicit, granular covering all users concerns (network websites, type of ads and type of content),
+* user choice is enforced: consent is explicit, and can be made very granular relying on TCF framework for a start but which could also be extended,
-* users haveevisibility on their privacy profile, in a centralized manner for all network websites,
+* users have visibility and control on their privacy profile, in a centralized manner for all network websites,
-* users can revoke their IFA at any time, severing the link between their identity and interest data previously collected by all network participants,
+* users will be able to renew their online profile (revoking their IFA) at any time, severing the link between their identity and interest data previously collected by all network participants,
-* a consistent and transparent user experience where authentication & collection happens at the point of user interaction,
+* users will have a consistent and transparent user experience where authentication & collection happens at the point of user interaction,
-* users are in control of their IFA: Network participants will be prohibited to use an IFA for linking with other online user identities.

 Publishers can optimize their inventory by monetizing access to their audience through personalized advertising:
 * publishers increase their advertising revenue, by combining their own audience data with collected user interest data,